Home

 was born on May 20, 1849, at Hopwood, Fayette County, PA, the eldest daughter of Andrew and Sarah (Devan) Minerd.
 Her father, husband and brothers served in the Civil War.

 Alice grew up in and around Hopwood, Broadford and Dunbar, Fayette County.
 As a young teenager, she saw her father leave home to join the Union Army during the Civil War.
 Later, for many years as an adult, she lived as a single woman with her aged parents, and did not marry until she was 55.
-Not much is known of her doings.
+When she did finally wed, it was to a Civil War veteran.

-Her husband was Civil War veteran John Freeman Rockwell (1841-1928).
+Her spouse was Civil War veteran John Freeman Rockwell (1841-1928).
 He was born in German Township, Fayette County, on April 24, 1841, the son of Jesse and Emeline (Baird) Rockwell.
 At the time of their marriage, John was a 53-year-old widower drawing a pension from his war wounds.
 He stood 5 feet 9 inches, with black hair and blue eyes, and was a carpenter and farmer.

 "The officers and men were worn out and exhausted by the picketing and marching and fighting of the previous forty-eight hours," he wrote.
 The prisoners marched to Richmond and were placed in tobacco warehouses, and later were moved to "the bare and cheerless" prison camp on Belle Isle in the James River.